Before & After: Homepage Rewrites That Doubled Conversions

 1. Audit your current homepage against these patterns:

-3. Make the change and measure: Give it at least 2 weeks and 1,000+ visitors to see statistically significant results.
+3. Make the change and measure.
+Give it at least two weeks and 1,000+ visitors to see statistically significant results.

 None of these rewrites succeeded because they followed a template.
 They succeeded because they: